CristopherNim/WGU-D206/D208 Task 2.md

 - the model can be used with scikit-learn and statsmodel libraries.
 - I used scikit-learn because that is the library I usually pick.
 2. Justify a statistically based variable selection procedure and a model evaluation metric to reduce the initial model in a way that aligns with the research question.
 - we could eliminate Tenure and bandwidth GB year to eliminate columns correlation.
+Logistic Regress works best when it has no correlation
 3. Provide a reduced logistic regression model.
 ![[Pasted image 20210526193056.png]]
 _Note: The output should include a screenshot of each model._